 by Laura Berthold Monteros

-The first round of tryouts is held over two days, Saturday, Sept.
-9 from 9 a.m. to noon and 1 p.m. to 4 p.m., and Monday, Sept.
-11 from 3 p.m. to 5 p.m.at Tournament House, 391 S. Orange Grove Blvd., Pasadena.
-Schools are assigned specific time slots, but if an applicant cannot be there at that time, she can come during any of the tryout hours.
 In the first round, each applicant has 15 seconds in front of the Queen & Court Committee to state her badge number and why she wants to be on the Royal Court.
-The 11-member selection committee will not ask any questions nor ask the applicant to begin speaking.
+The selection committee will not ask any questions nor ask the applicant to begin speaking.

 Advice from previous Court members is to be confident, be genuine, and be yourself.
 The Tournament suggests wearing something that feels comfortable, reflects the girl’s personality, and will make a good first impression.
-This column has noticed that almost all the girls wear dresses, and many wear the same dress for the entire round of interviews.
-Participants are selected based upon a combination of qualities, including public speaking ability, poise, academic achievement, and community and school involvement.
+The Rose Examiner has noticed that almost all the girls wear dresses, and many wear the same “lucky” dress for the entire round of interviews.
+Participants are selected based upon a combination of qualities, including public speaking ability, youth leadership, academic achievement, and community and school involvement.

-Be a senior in high school or enrolled as a full-time student (minimum 12 units) in any accredited school or college in the Pasadena Area Community College District (a list is on the webpage);
+- Be a senior in high school or enrolled as a full-time student (minimum 12 units) in any accredited school or college in the Pasadena Area Community College District

-Register and complete the official Royal Court online application;
+- Complete the official Royal Court online application

-The court will serve from October, 2017 to October, 2018, but most of the activity happens from mid-October to the first week in January, with around 100 appearances during that time.
-For all the many hours they serve, the young women on the Royal Court receive both tangible and intangible benefits.
-They serve in a world-renowned volunteer community, develop public speaking and etiquette skills, and make lifelong friendships, as well as receive a small educational scholarship, full wardrobe for appearances, professional hairstyling, make-up application and instruction, and 50-yard-line seats at the 104th Rose Bowl Game.
+Most of the 100 or so appearances occur from mid-October to the first week in January.
+For the many hours they serve, the young women on the Royal Court receive both tangible and intangible benefits.
+They serve in a world-renowned volunteer community, develop public speaking and etiquette skills, and receive a $7,500 educational scholarship, full wardrobe for appearances, and professional hairstyling and make-up application and instruction.